JellyGamez/Snake-Game/README.md

 # Snake-Game
- Simple snake game written in C++.
+ Simple snake game written in C++ (python would've been funnier :c).
 Also my first project ever made
 ## Features
 - Move using **W A S D**
 - Keeping track of the current score and highscore